bawee/bwast/README.md

 F.A.Q
 ----------------

+**Why do I get the error: ``BLAST engine error: Empty CBlastQueryVector`` or ``Command line argument error: Query is Empty!``?**

+Genbank files output by Artemis can sometimes cause this due to the absence of a valid header.
+Please contact me if you need a script to add a dummy header.

 **Can I use relative/absolute paths to point to input files?**

 The path name (e.g. ../../seq/) is currently read in when parsing the given arguments.
 It would be better to copy or link your sequence files into your current working directory.